Tetris: Maya Rogers' succession and resurgence of popularity (2014–present)

 Maya Rogers (pictured in 2022) succeeded her father as CEO of Blue Planet Software in January 2014.

 In January 2014, after eight years of involvement, Henk Rogers' daughter Maya succeeded him as the CEO of Blue Planet Software.
 (Note: An October 2020 press release announced that Blue Planet Software was renamed to Tetris.
 To date, Henk is officially the president of the Tetris Company, while Maya is the president and CEO of Tetris, Inc.) She began by planning activities for Tetriss 30th anniversary.
 In an interview with VentureBeat in June 2014, Maya spoke of her desire to expand Tetriss brand, such as through merchandising, and keeping the game fresh.
 Sega released Puyo Puyo Tetris, a crossover between Tetris and Puyo Puyo, in Japan on February 6, 2014, for multiple platforms.
 Puyo Puyo Tetris sold over 60,000 copies within a week, with the Nintendo 3DS port being the second-highest-selling game of the week according to 4Gamer.net.
 Ubisoft's Tetris Ultimate was released on the Nintendo 3DS in November 2014 and the PlayStation 4 and Xbox One in December 2014.
 Tetris Ultimate received mixed reviews, though the online multiplayer was generally seen favorably.

-In the late 2010s, the Tetris series had a resurgence in popularity with the release of Tetris Effect and Tetris 99.
+In the late 2010s, Tetris had a resurgence in popularity with the release of Tetris Effect and Tetris 99.
 (Note: Attributed to multiple sources:) PCMag credited the resurgence to the 2017 release of Puyo Puyo Tetris in the Western world, where it received positive reviews and sold 1.4 million copies worldwide by November 2020.
 Tetris Effect, developed by Monstars and Resonair and published by Enhance Games, was released on the PlayStation 4 on November 9, 2018, and on Windows on July 23, 2019, receiving widespread critical acclaim for its visuals and emotional impact.
 Tetris 99 is a battle royale version of Tetris made available to subscribers of Nintendo Switch Online on February 13, 2019, upon its surprise announcement during Nintendo Direct.
 It received positive reviews and became Nintendo Switch Online's killer app; according to President of Nintendo Shuntaro Furukawa, 2.8 million Nintendo Switch Online users played Tetris 99 within a few months of release.

 EA announced in January 2020 that its license for mobile releases of Tetris would expire on April 21, 2020, with the game becoming inoperable as a result.
 Video game developer N3twork subsequently released authorized mobile releases on the iOS and Android on January 23, 2020.
 These accumulated 30 million downloads before social casino company PlayStudios acquired the rights to them in November 2021.
 On March 28, 2023, Playstudios incorporated a playAwards loyalty program onto the Tetris mobile apps, allowing players to win points for playing Tetris that can be redeemed for real-life awards.
 Tetris Forever, a compilation of Tetris games and interactive documentary developed by Digital Eclipse, was released on November 12, 2024, to positive reviews for chronicling the history of Tetris.